Space sustainability: Pre-Outer Space Treaty

-The international community has had concerns about space contamination since the 1950’s prior to the launch of Sputnik I. These concerns stemmed from the idea that increasing rates of exploration into further areas of outer space could lead to contamination capable of damaging other planetary bodies, resulting in limitations to human exploration on these bodies and potential harm to the Earth.
+The international community has had concerns about space contamination since the 1950s prior to the launch of Sputnik I. These concerns stemmed from the idea that increasing rates of exploration into further areas of outer space could lead to contamination capable of damaging other planetary bodies, resulting in limitations to human exploration on these bodies and potential harm to the Earth.
 Efforts to combat these concerns began in 1956 with the International Astronautical Federation (IAF) and the United Nations Committee on the Peaceful Uses of Outer Space (COPUOUS).
 These efforts continued to 1957 through the National Academy of Sciences and International Council for Science (ICSU).
 Each of these organizations aimed to study space contamination and develop strategies for how to best address its potential consequences.
 The ICSU went on to create the Committee on Contamination by Extraterrestrial Exploration (CETEX) that put forward recommendations leading to the establishment of the Committee on Space Research (COSPAR).
 COSPAR continues to address outer space research on an international scale today [cite cospar].